Church of the Immaculate Conception, Baku (1912): Architecture

-The Baku Church of the Blessed Virgin Mary was built in the pseudo-Gothic style.
+The Baku Church of the Blessed Virgin Mary was built in the pseudo-Polish Gothic revival style.
 Its design differed from the architecture of a number of Gothic cathedrals in Poland.
 Nevertheless, Płoszko managed to reflect the characteristic features of Polish Gothic in the architecture of the church.
 It was distinguished from French and English Gothic by the absence of special splendor and richness of decorative forms.
-However, according to another theory, design was made by yet another Polish architect - Józef Pius Dziekoński.
+However, according to another theory, the design was made by yet another Polish architect – Józef Pius Dziekoński.

 The main facade of the church was made in the form of a two-tower composition.
-The silhouette of the church with faceted, open-type towers, according to architecture historian Shamil Fatullayev, was well defined.
+The silhouette of the church with faceted, open-type towers, according to architecture historian Shamil Fatullayev, was well-defined.
 The roofs of the towers were decorated with crockets.
 In the lower part of the facade of the building, the strict plasticity of the drawing stood out.
 The facade was complemented by a portal and a rose window, which, as Fatullayev notes, was "appropriately included in the overall composition."